Natnael-k/AI-based-Traffic-Control-System--/README.md

 ## How to run

 For CPU and GPU environments...
-The onnx implementation can run both on CPU and GPU
+The Onnx implementation can run both on CPU and GPU
 ```sh
 $ cd implementation_with_yolov5s_onnx_model
 $ python3 main.py